Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Allele.md

 > (Of a genotype or pairing of alleles)
 > Homozygous: having *identical* alleles for a given trait
 > Heterozygous: having *different* alleles for a given trait

-## Dominance / recessiveness

-(In a heterozygous pairing)
-Dominance: *Greater* influence of an allele over the other
-Recessiveness: *Lesser* influence of an allele over the other

-An allele is completely / partially dominant if it completely / partially masks the expression of its allele.
-In some cases there may be multiple codominant alleles.